 - Applications primarily to purchase equipment, materials, or supplies.
-(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Applications that are not responsive to the purposes of this specific solicitation. - Applications that introduce, expose, or disseminate extremist materials and propaganda to study participants. - · Applications that propose exploratory data mining or other atheoretical Al approaches to analyze big data. - Applications that propose to use social media data to identify individuals.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Applications that are not responsive to the purposes of this specific solicitation.

 Cost Sharing or Matching Requirement